openstreams/wflow/trunk/doc/index.rst

 hydrological simulations.
 The models are based on the PCRaster python framework.
 In wflow this framework is extended (the ``wf_DynamicFramework`` class) so that models build using the framework can be controlled using the API.
-Links to OpenMI (www.openmi.org) and OpenDAP (www.openda.org) are being tested.
+Links to OpenMI (www.openmi.org), BMI and OpenDA (www.openda.org) are being tested.

 The  wflow distributed hydrological model platform currently includes